zzzprojects/docs/dapper-tutorial.net/pages/getting-started/step-by-step-tutorial.md

 ## Create View

-Generally, we create View with the same name as an Action method, so let's create an Index view and add the following code.
+Generally, we create a **View** with the same name as an Action method, so let's create an Index view and add the following code.

 ```csharp
 @model IEnumerable<DapperDemo.Models.Customer>